k2view-academy/K2View-Academy/articles/16_deploy_fabric/03_offline_deploy.md

 To build the artifacts and the deployment together in one step from the server, run the  [buildAndDeployArtifacts.sh](/articles/16_deploy_fabric/03_offline_deploy.md#deployment-scripts-syntax-and-options) deployment script.

 #### Deployment Scripts Syntax and Options
 The following table describes the syntax and the mandatory/optional parameters for calling the deployment scripts.
-The scripts are located under **$K2_HOME/fabric/scripts** in the Fabric Server.
+The scripts are located under **$K2_HOME/fabric/scripts** in the Fabric server.

    <table style="width: 900px;">
 <tbody>